The Grand Canyon Chiang Mai Waterpark

 How to get there

-A lot of people try to go by the red songthaew pickup truck taxis, and that can work, but the driver won’t want to wait for you for a long time or will charge a lot of money to do so.
+A lot of people try to go by the red songthaew pickup truck taxis, and that can work, but the driver won’t want to wait for you for a long time, or will charge a lot of money to do so.
 You may be able to work out a deal with a driver where you set a pickup time and he comes back for you later.

 What we recommend is just using the Grab App — Southeast Asia’s version of Uber.
 This will be the easiest way to get to and from the Chiang Mai Grand Canyon.
 When you’re leaving, you may meet other people heading back to the city to share with.
-There might be taxis waiting outside the waterpark, but if not just call a Grab car.
+There might also be taxis waiting outside the waterpark, but if not, just call a Grab car.

 Staying Safe

-The Chiang Mai Grand Canyon earned a bit of a reputation for being dangerous back when it was a cliff jumping spot with no rules.
-That has changed now and they have a good safety record.
-Everyone must wear a life jacket here while in the water, and they have lifeguards on duty at all times.
-For wakeboarding and ziplining, helmets are required and provided.
 The easiest way to get hurt is on the obstacles that have a risk of belly-flopping into the water.
 These are the waterslides that are raised up from the water, and “the blob” — the big inflatable cushion that you sit on one end waiting for someone else to jump onto the other and launch you up into the air.
 The risk is part of the fun of these, and the life jacket gives you some protection, but you should avoid these if you have a bad back.

-The children’s play area is safe, and as we mentioned earlier it is a pool with clear water to help parents and lifeguards keep an eye on the kids.
+The children’s play area is safe, and as we mentioned earlier, it is a pool with clear water to help parents and lifeguards keep an eye on the kids.